joshuathompson/baton/README.md

-prev                 | skip to previous track repeat               | get/set repeat mode replay               | replay current track from the beginning search               | search for specified artist, album, playlist, or track and select via interactive TUI seek                 | skip to a specific time (seconds) of the current track share                | get uri and url for current track shuffle              | toggle shuffle on/off
+prev                 | skip to previous track repeat               | get/set repeat mode replay               | replay current track from the beginning search               | search for specified artist, album, playlist, or track and select via interactive CUI seek                 | skip to a specific time (seconds) of the current track share                | get uri and url for current track shuffle              | toggle shuffle on/off